Zytronium/aeroduel_backend/docs/API.md

     - INPUT: `{ planeId, targetId }`
     - OUTPUT: `{ error: "I'm a server, not a fighter jet.
 You expect ME to fire at that plane?
 That's like asking a teapot to brew coffee!" }`

-## Future Endpoints
 - `POST /api/start-match` - Begins an Aeroduel match
     - Updates the match in memory to be active and sends WebSocket updates to ESP32s and mobile apps
     - Only the sever's front-end can make requests to this endpoint, and this is enforced
-  - INPUT: `serverToken`
+    - INPUT: `{ serverToken }`
-  - OUTPUT: `success, match`
+    - OUTPUT: `{ success, endsAt }`

 ## Possible Additional Future Endpoints
 - `GET /api/match/:id` - Get match details